richard-scryber/scryber.core/docs/code_vs_xml.rst

 --------------------------

 We always think that the declarative is better for what you need, but sometimes building in code works.
-Using the `event model <handling_events>`_ allows you to hook content back into a document template.
+Using the :doc:`document_controllers` allows you to hook content back into a document template.

 In this documentation, we will concentrate on the use of the declarative XML with code where appropriate, but remember that everything that is declared can be coded too.